 With the Taycan almost ready for production, our sister title Auto Express went to Germany for a passenger ride alongside the car’s chief engineer, Stefan Weckbach, in order to see how it’s shaping up.

 “We wanted the Taycan to be a true Porsche,” Weckbach explained.
 “That means it must be a maximum performer under every circumstance for as long as the driver demands it.”
 This is easier said than done in a car that weighs more than two tonnes, measuring more than five metres long and two metres wide.

 However, the Taycan boasts a lower centre of gravity than the Porsche 911 GT3, in large part thanks to the low positioning of its battery.
 Combined with active, adaptive air suspension and rear-wheel steering, the Taycan feels incredibly agile in corners, brilliantly disguising its large proportions.

 The low seating position should also be factored into the equation: it goes a long way to making the Taycan feel sporty and more driver-focused than either the Model S or the Jaguar I-Pace.
 Performance in a straight line is also remarkable: even from the passenger seat, the mooted 0-62mph figure of 3.5 seconds or less seems accurate.

 What’s striking is that this acceleration happens in near-silence, with Porsche’s engineers having worked hard to eliminate as much noise as possible from the electric motors.

-We’ll get a proper drive of the Taycan at the end of 2019.
-When deliveries begin in 2020, the Tesla Model S will at last have competition from a mainstream rival.
+We’ll get a proper drive of the Taycan towards the end of 2019.